top of page

 Advantages:

-• Durable and strong: Resistant to warping, cracking, and weather damage.
+• Highly durable and resistant to warping, cracking, and corrosion.

 Considerations: